TeamRizu/outfox-wikijs/user-guide/setup/getting-started.md

 # Next steps

 The only thing left to do is have fun!
-If you need more help with Project OutFox, check out the other pages in our wiki documentation, and join other members of our community on our [Discord server](https://discord.gg/cN4TjgQdcA) or [forum](https://discourse.projectmoon.dance/).
+If you need more help with Project OutFox, check out the other pages in our wiki documentation, and join other members of our community on our [Discord server](https://discord.gg/cN4TjgQdcA).

 Thank you for supporting Project OutFox!